BenNotBen1224/Branding-Guy/README.md

-# Stateful-Agent
+# Branding-King

 A sophisticated agent system that maintains state and context through the combination of persistent entity storage (SQLite) and vector-based memory (ChromaDB).

 ## Overview

-Stateful-Agent is designed to provide a robust solution for maintaining conversational context and user information across interactions.
+Branding-King is designed to provide a robust solution for maintaining conversational context and user information across interactions.
 It leverages two different types of databases:

 - **SQLite**: For structured data storage and retrieval of user information and persistent state
 - **ChromaDB**: For vector-based storage enabling semantic search and contextual memory